pallets/flask/docs/api.rst

 threaded environments.
 Flask provides you with a special object that ensures it is only valid for the active request and that will return different values for each request.
-In a nutshell: it does the right thing, like it does for :class:`request` and :class:`session`.
+In a nutshell: it does the right thing, like it does for :data:`.request` and :data:`.session`.

 .. data:: g

-    A namespace object that can store data during an :doc:`application context </appcontext>`.
-This is an instance of :attr:`Flask.app_ctx_globals_class`, which defaults to
+    A proxy to a namespace object used to store data during a single request or app context.
+An instance of :attr:`.Flask.app_ctx_globals_class`, which defaults to :class:`._AppCtxGlobals`.
-    :class:`ctx._AppCtxGlobals`.

     This is a good place to store resources during a request.
-For example, a ``before_request`` function could load a user object from a session id, then set ``g.user`` to be used in the view function.
+For example, a :meth:`~.Flask.before_request` function could load a user object from a session id, then set ``g.user`` to be used in the view function.

+    This is only available when an :doc:`app context </appcontext>` is active.

     This is a proxy.
-See :ref:`notes-on-proxies` for more information.
+See :ref:`context-visibility` for more information.

     .. versionchanged:: 0.10
         Bound to the application context instead of the request context.